 2. Hard credit pulls are conducted by lenders who want to assess an applicant’s creditworthiness prior to offering a loan or approving them for a line of credit.
 On the other hand, a soft credit pull occurs when a financial institution checks a consumer’s credit to provide them with pre-qualified offers.

 3. While hard inquiries indicate that you've recently applied for credit and can potentially decrease your credit score, soft pulls do not have such consequences.
-This makes them useful tools to see where you stand without harming your credit health.
+This makes softpulls useful tools to see where you stand without harming your credit health.
 Furthermore, some types of soft pulls may even be beneficial if they allow you to rate shop before you apply, and thus can result in lower interest rates or better terms.

 4. Unlike a hard credit inquiry, which usually stays on your record for up to two years, a soft inquiry does not show up on your report at all.